drvdputt/jwst-pdr-reduction/readme.md

 The PDR programs (ERS-1288 and GTO-1192) all consist of NIRCam imaging, MIRI imaging, NIRSpec IFU spectroscopy, and MIRI IFU spectroscopy.
-The steps for the reduction of each of these are briefly scketched below, and bash scripts that implement these workflows will be provided.
+The steps for the reduction of each of these are briefly explained below, and bash scripts that implement these workflows will be provided.

 ### NIRSpec IFU